-Master of Science in Health Physics
+Master of Science - Health Physics

 The Master of Science in Health Physics is divided into two sub-plans: Environmental Health Physics and Medical Physics.
-The Environmental Health Physics sub-plan is accredited by the the Applied Science Accreditation Commission of ABET (http://abet.org).
-The Medical Physics sub-plan is accredited by the Commission on Accreditation of Medical Physics Educational Programs (CAMPEP).
+The Environmental Health Physics sub-plan is accredited by the Applied Science Accreditation Commission of ABET (http://abet.org).
+The Medical Physics sub-plan in radiation therapy physics is accredited by the Commission on Accreditation of Medical Physics Educational Programs (CAMPEP).
 The sub-plan from which each student graduates is identified on his/her transcript, i.e., Master of Science in Health Physics: Environmental Health Physics sub-plan, or Master of Science in Health Physics: Medical Physics sub-plan.

-Environmental Health Physics sub-plan
+Environmental Health Physics Sub-plan

 The learning objectives are equivalent to ABET's Program Educational Objectives.